-Figure 9 Relative pathlines and shear profile for n equal (a) 2 and (b) 8.
+Figure 8 Relative pathlines and shear profile for n equal (a) 2 and (b) 8.

-Based on the diagram, at RPM = 200, the pathlines observed for n=2 and n=8 are very distinct, where the total circumferential distance travelled by fluid at n=2 appears to be farther.
-This result is not out of the blue since higher n indicates higher shear extraction, which in turns leads the flow to taper off faster into radial dominant structure.
-Although this feature is highly sought after, but at low RPM the torque integral will end up smaller than that of longer distance, gradual decrease flow as provided by lower n flow.
-In the effort of attaining higher torque value, n profile and the intersecting RPM have to be equally considered for such applications.

-Also according to Figure 8, regardless of the mass flow rates and n values, all lines clearly exhibit linear property as RPM varies.
-Although this may seem counterintuitive given the non-linearity of Equation 1, it is vital to note that all the factors within the ODE are not affected by RPM as such, differences in the final solution are only due to the inlet boundary condition, W0.
-According to the torque formula in Equation 26 (Group report), the denominator term, U0 (RPM dependent) from W will cancel out with the constant term outside the integral.
-Ultimately, this leaves the expression with just vθ=vθ-ωr, that consists a negative RPM dependent term and thus, explaining the linear profile above.

 Maximum Power Formulation

 Having the linear relation in place, we can then fit in the following equation to the plots:

-y=mx+c
+T=m(RPM)+c

 where m and c are the gradients and y-intercept which can be determined using any two simulation points in the above incidents.
 The maximum power can finally be derived using the steps as shown below:

-P=yx dPdx=2mx+c=0 x=-c2m Pmax=-c24m
+Ptotal=T*RPM d(Ptotal)dRPM=2m(RPM)+c=0 RPM=-c2m Pmax=-c24m where Pmax is the maximum attainable total power output.

 CFD and Analytical Validation

 After the model production, I also took part in CFD analysis, especially so for post processing to extract and cross validate results with that of the analytical model.
 In this phase, I worked alongside our team’s CFD lead, Shawn Navarednam and Logistic Officer, Nicholas Khor for data comparison.
 My main task in this is to process raw CFD data extracted in xy format, then parse them over to python code and followed by validation plots.
 Most of these processes end with me sorting the data and plotting it in Python using matplotlib.
 In the occasional instances where further processing is required, I would then use Pandas library, converting and storing data in excel sheets before resending them back to Shawn.